owainlewis/frequency/README.md

 The smallest unit of execution in KCD.
 A stage is the execution of some commands inside a base image.

+#### Context

+A job is executed within a context.
+This means that a job executes with some metadata about the branch etc

 ### Workflow

 A workflow describes a series of jobs to be run in a specific order.